Detect Any Shadow: Segment Anything for Video Shadow Detection: Approach

-\textbf{Short-term attention.} Short-term attention is used to capture temporal information between adjacent frames and make the generated shadow mask smoother.
-When processing consecutive frames, we use the feature of the previous frame as the short-term attention frame to update the current frame.
-Since the two frames are closely, there will not be significant changes between the features, and thus the feature of the current frame interacts only with a nearby spatial-temporal neighborhood of last frame.
-Specifically, the feature at location $p$ interacts only with the features within a spatial neighborhood of $w\times w$ around it.
+\textbf{Short-term attention.} The short-term attention is used to capture temporal information between adjacent frames and produces temporally consistent shadow masks.
+In this paper, we use the last frame of current frame as the short-term frame.
+When processing consecutive frames, we use the feature extracted from the last frame as the short-term memory to update feature of the current frame.
+Since the two frames are close, the shadows will not undergo significant movements.
+Therefore, in short-term attention, the feature vector of current frame at location $p$ interacts only with the features of the last frame within a spatial neighborhood of $w\times w$ around it.
 The formula for short-term attention is expressed as follows,